drona-gyawali/FocusTube/server/app/api/v1/docs/API.md

-# Video Link Management API Documentation
+# FocusTube (v1) API Documentation

 ## Overview

-The Video Link Management API is a RESTful service that allows users to manage YouTube video links with metadata extraction capabilities.
+This is the FocusTube API RESTful service that allows users to manage YouTube video links with metadata extraction capabilities.
 Users can register, authenticate, manage their profiles, and store video links either manually or by uploading files.

 **Base URL:** `http://localhost:8000/backend/api/v1`